trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/routers_and_interfaces.md

 To access Routers and Interfaces,

 :::info navigation
-:point_right: Go to Netflow -> Routers and Interfaces
+:point_right: Go to Netflow &rarr; Routers and Interfaces
 :::

 The router and Interface Tool consists of three main sections,